bitsvital/bitsvital/README.md

 - 👋 Hi, I’m @bitsvital my creator is David Swanson @wildernessfamily
 - 👀 - BitsVital takes Technology and Simplifies it.
 Have an idea on a video or class?
 We would love to here from you.
 - 📫 How to reach me ...
 On Twitter at @bitsvital.
-- 🖥🖥🖥🖥💻 About BitsVital ...
+- 🧑‍💻👩‍💻About BitsVital ...
 BitsVital is where Technoloy into Simplicity™.
 Find online classes, knowledge base articles, and how to projects.